Anirban-Majumder/Voice_Assistant/README.md

 ## Voice_Assistant

-# This is a voice assistant, similar to Siri, Google Assistant, and Amazon Alexa, but with many differences and limitations
+# 👋 This is a voice assistant, similar to Siri, Google Assistant, and Amazon Alexa, but with many differences and limitations

-## Installation Prerequisites

-### Requirements
+### 📝Requirements

 #### Python Version

-You will need to install and run VoiceAssistant with Python 3.8 or newer.
+You will need to install Python 3.8 or newer with pip to run VoiceAssistant.
 Download and install the correct build and version of Python for your operating system [here](https://python.org/downloads).

 **macOS Users:** If you prefer, you can install Python via Homebrew rather than from source.